What is a Binge Eating Disorder: A Detailed Description

 Springsource Psychological Centers can help with binge eating disorders.
 Often, treatment is done by speaking to our psychologists about your illness, and we will help you through it.
 The main focus is finding healthy ways to cope with eating disorders and nutrition and diet plans that help you slowly recover over time.

 Many people with binge-eating disorder are also dealing with other mental health issues, such as depression.
-To treat this Dual Diagnosis effectively, the goals of treatment must be not only focused on reducing eating binges but also achieving healthy living habits which will help you feel more in control over your emotions and overall well being
+To treat this Dual Diagnosis effectively, the goals of treatment must be not only focused on reducing eating binges but also on achieving healthy living habits which will help you feel more in control over your emotions and overall well-being

-Achieving these two things simultaneously can be difficult because there may be feelings or thoughts associated with past trauma that need addressing before anything else could happen successfully.
-This way we’re treating both problems rather than just focusing solely on one.
+Achieving these two things simultaneously can be difficult because there may be feelings or thoughts associated with past trauma that need addressing before anything else can happen successfully.
+This way, we’re treating both problems rather than just focusing solely on one.

-Enjoying life is a challenge for anyone who has Binge Eating Disorder.
-From the day we wake up, our minds start racing, and this feeling of anxiety never goes away throughout your whole day- so much so that it can become uncomfortable at times if you aren’t careful about what’s going on around you!
-But through therapy sessions which include mindful eating skills as well as daily staff support from our professionals at Springsource Psychological Centers committed to helping people find their way out into healthier living; these therapies will help individuals process issues specific towards them, such in group meetings where they discuss activities or plans for moving forward.
+Enjoying life is a challenge for anyone who has a Binge Eating Disorder.
+From the time we wake up, our minds start racing, and this feeling of anxiety can be persistent!
+However, through therapy sessions that include mindful eating skills and daily staff support from the eating disorder experts at SpringSource Psychological Center, we are committed to helping people find their way out into healthier living.
+Group, or individual therapy can help individuals process issues specific to them, and strategies and skills for moving forward can be discussed and implemented.

 We look forward to hearing from you.